rodriguezjorgex/code-dot-org/frontend/packages/component-library/README.md

   the [Advanced Perceptual Contrast Algorithm](http://www.myndex.com/APCA) (APCA)
 - ✅ Site renders and behaves as expected for an RTL user
 - ✅ Styling accommodates differently-sized strings for non-English users

+We also use [Storybook Accessibility Addon](https://storybook.js.org/docs/writing-tests/accessibility-testing) to test components for most accessibility issues automatically on each build, but it's not a substitute for manual testing as it can't check all the possible issues.
+Also, RTL testing is done manually.

 ## Contributing